 Of course, no amount of publications are going to matter unless we deliver results.
 And results are achieved by the proper application of scientifically developed protocols and techniques such as those I propose in my soon coming program.
-You are welcome to take a look at the menu schema of this DVD.
+You are welcome to take a look at the menu schema of this medical massage educational video,

-As you’ll see, the DVD contains comprehensive hands-on demonstration, and detailed explanations.
+As you’ll see, the medical massage educational video contains comprehensive hands-on demonstration, and detailed explanations.
 Practically, at this home program, I will teach how to address causes that producing, pain and dysfunction, therefore appropriately applied protocol of orthopedic massage will produce sustained results and these results will be achieved in short periods of time.